bitpay/wallet/README.md

 General
 -------

 *Copay* implements a multisig wallet using p2sh addresses.
-It support multiple wallet configurations, like 3-of-5 (3 required signatures from 5 participant peers) or 2-of-3.
-To generate addresses to receive coins, *Copay* needs the public keys of all the participat peers in  the wallet.
-Those public keys, among the wallet configuration, are combined to generate a single address to receive a payment.
+It supports multiple wallet configurations, such as 3-of-5 (3 required signatures from 5 participant peers) or 2-of-3.
+To create a multisig wallet shared between multiple participants, *Copay* needs the public keys of all the wallet participants.
+Those public keys are incorporated into the wallet configuration and are combined to generate a payment address with which funds can be sent into the wallet.

+To unlock the payment and spend the wallet's funds, a quorum of participant signatures must be collected and assembled in the transaction.
+The funds cannot be spent without at least the minimum number of signatures required by the wallet configuration (2 of 3, 3 of 5, 6 of 6, etc).
-To unlock the payment, and spend the wallet's funds, the needed signatures need to be collected an put togheter in the transaction.
-Each peer manage her own private key, and that key is never transmited to other peers.
-Once a transaction proposal is created, the proposal is distributed among the peers and each peer can sign the transaction locally.
-Once the transaction is complete, the last signing peer will broadcast the transaction to the bitcoin network, using a public API for that (Insight API by default in *Copay*)..
+Each participant manages their own private key, and that private key is never transmitted anywhere.
+Once a transaction proposal is created, the proposal is distributed among the wallet participants for each participant to sign the transaction locally.
+Once the transaction is signed, the last signing participant will broadcast the transaction to the Bitcoin network using a public API (defaults to the Insight API).

 *Copay* also implements BIP32 to generate new addresses for the peers.
-This mean that the actual piece of information shared between the peers is an extended public key, from which is possible to derive more public keys so the wallet can use them.
-Each peer holds for himself his extended private key, to be able to sign the incoming transaction proposals.
+The public key each participant contributes to the wallet is a BIP32 extended public key.
+As additional public keys are needed for wallet operations (to produce new addresses to receive payments into the wallet, for example) new public keys can be derived from the participants' original extended public keys.
+Each participant keeps their own private keys locally.
+Private keys are not shared.
+Private keys are used to sign transaction proposals to make a payment from the shared wallet.

 Serverless web
 --------------
 *Copay* software does not need an application server to run.
-All the software is implemented in client-side Javascript.
+All the software is implemented in client-side JavaScript.
 For persistent storage, the client browser's *localStorage* is used.
+Locally stored data is encrypted using a password provided by the local user.
+Data kept in browser local storage should be backed up for safekeeping using one of the methods provided by *Copay*, such as downloading the data into a file.
-This information is stored encryped using the peer's password.
-Also it is possible (and recommended) to backup that information with using one of the options provided by *Copay*, like file downloading.
-Without a proper backup, all wallets funds can be lost if the browser's localStorage is deleted, or the browser installation deleted.
+Without a proper backup of the user's private key data, all funds stored in the wallet may be lost or inaccessible if the browser's localStorage is deleted, the browser uninstalled, the local hard disk fails, etc.

 Peer communications
 -------------------
-*Copay* use peer-to-peer (p2p) networking to comunicate the parties.
-Parties exchange transaction proposals, public keys, nicknames and some wallet options.
-As mentioned above, private keys are *no* sent to the network.
+*Copay* uses peer-to-peer (p2p) networking to communicate between wallet participants.
+Participants exchange transaction proposals, public keys, nicknames and information about the wallet configuration.
+Private keys are *not* shared with anyone.

-webRTC is the used protocol.
-A p2p facilitator server is needed to allow the peers to find each other.
+*Copay* network communications use the webRTC protocol.
+A p2p facilitator server is needed to enable the peers to find each other.
- *Copay* uses the open-sourced *peerjs* server implementation.
+ *Copay* uses the open-sourced *peerjs* server implementation for p2p discovery.
 Wallet participants can use a public peerjs server or install their own.
-Once the peers find each other, a true p2p connection is established and there is no flow of information to the server, only between the peers.
+Once the peers find each other, a true p2p connection is established between the peers and there is no further flow of information to the p2p discovery server.

-webRTC uses DTLS to secure communications between the peers, and each peer use a self-signed certificate.
+webRTC uses DTLS to secure communications between the peers, and each peer uses a self-signed certificate.

 Security model
 --------------
-On top of webRTC, *Copay* peers authenticate as part of the "wallet ring"(WR)  by 2 factors: An identity key and a network key.
+On top of webRTC, *Copay* peers authenticate as part of the "wallet ring"(WR) using an identity key and a network key.

-The *identity key* is a ECDSA public key derived from their extended public key using a specific BIP32 branch.
-This special public key is never used for Bitcoin address creation, and should only be know by members of the WR.
+The *identity key* is a ECDSA public key derived from the participant's extended public key using a specific BIP32 branch.
+This special public key is never used for Bitcoin address creation, and should only be known by members of the WR.
 In *Copay* this special public key is named *copayerId*.
-To register into the peerjs server, while not reveling its copayerId to an entity outside the WR, each peer hash the copayerId and pass a SIN to the server. peer discovery is then entirely done using peer's SINs.
-Note that all copayers in the WR know the complete copayerIDs of the peers.
+The copayerId is hashed and the hash is used to register with the peerjs server.
+Registering with a hash avoids disclosing the copayerId to parties outside of the WR.
+Peer discovery is accomplished using only the hashes of the WR members' copayerIds.
+All members of the WR know the full copayerIds of all the other members of the WR.

-The *network key* is a random key generated when the wallet is created an shared in the initial 'secret string' that peers distribute while the wallet is been created.
-The network key is then stored by each peer on the wallet configuration.
-The network key is used for establishing a CCM/AES authenticated encrypted channel between all peers, on top of webRTC.
-The main reason of implementing the *network key* is to prevent man-in-the-middle attacks from a compromised peerjs server.
+The *network key* is a random key generated and distributed among the wallet members during wallet creation.
+The network key is stored by each peer in the wallet configuration.
+The network key is used in establishing a CCM/AES authenticated encrypted channel between all members of the WR, on top of webRTC.
+Use of this *network key* prevents man-in-the-middle attacks from a compromised peerjs server.

 Secret String
 -------------